mymanerik/Conversational-Intent-Model-Analyzer/README.md

 Conversational Intent Model Analyzer
-This project is a professional-grade demonstration created for the AI Data Analyst position at Drips.
-It is an interactive web application that directly addresses the core responsibilities of the role by evaluating and benchmarking leading AI models for the task of customer intent classification.
+This project is a professional-grade conversion of an NDA project completed recently into a live working GitHub ready demo.
+It is an interactive web application that directly addresses evaluating and benchmarking leading AI models for the task of customer intent classification.

-This application showcases a hands-on ability to analyze AI-powered customer interactions, interpret consumer intent, and leverage insights... to refine AI intent models, all of which are central to the position at Drips.
+This application showcases a hands-on ability to analyze AI-powered customer interactions, interpret consumer intent, and leverage insights... to refine AI intent models.

 🚀 Live Demo

-[Link to your live Streamlit Community Cloud app - you'll add this after deploying]
+<<<nextup>>>

 🎯 Project Purpose
 The goal of this project is to demonstrate a sophisticated, hands-on understanding of the AI Data Analyst role by: